Hangzhou Bay

-At Hangzhou, the Qiantang River flows into this Bay, providing freshwater from the West while seawater comes in from the East.
-Thus, Hangzhou Bay, especially its western end, is sometimes called in the scientific literature as the Qiantang River Estuary.
+At Hangzhou, the Qiantang River flows into the bay, providing fresh water from the west, while seawater comes in from the east.
+Thus, Hangzhou Bay, especially its western end, is sometimes called the Qiantang River Estuary in the scientific literature.

-At the southeast end of Hangzhou Bay, off Ningbo, are many small islands that are collectively called the Zhoushan Islands.
-This archipelago of islands is urbanized with the administrative status of a prefecture-level city in Zhejiang Province.

-At less than 15 meters in depth, the entire Bay is relatively shallow.
-Consequently, the main port in the Bay area is the one in Ningbo and Zhoushan, at the southeast end of the Bay on the coast of East China Sea.
+At less than 15 m in depth, the Hangzhou Bay is relatively shallow.
+Consequently, the main port in the bay area is the Port of Ningbo-Zhoushan, the busiest ports in the world by cargo tonnage, at the southeast end of the bay striding between Ningbo and Zhoushan.
+The busiest container port in the world, the offshore Yangshan Port administered by the Port of Shanghai, is built on reclaimed land joining several small islands in a northwestern group of the Zhoushan Islands, which is connected to the mainland via the 32.5 km Donghai Bridge.

 Qiantang River tidal bore

 The Bay is known for hosting the world's largest tidal bore, up to 9 m high, and traveling up to 40 km per hour.
 Yanguan Town Tide-Viewing Park (盐官镇观潮胜地公园 Yánguān Zhèn Guāncháo Shèngdì Gōngyuán), on the north shore of Hangzhou Bay some 50 km east of the city of Hangzhou, is regarded as one of the best place to watch the Qiantang River Tidal Bore, especially on the 18th day of the eighth lunar month.